 1972: Sweden allows people to legally change gender

 In 1972, Sweden became the first country to give people the right to legally change their gender on identifying documents.
-However, people needed to be over 18, unmarried, and sterilized; the country didn't remove the mandatory sterilization law until 2013.
+However, people needed to be over 18 years old, unmarried, and sterilized; the country didn't remove the mandatory sterilization law until 2013.
 In some U.S. states, people still need to undergo gender-reassignment surgery to legally change their gender.

 1973: Lambda Legal forms

-The Lambda Legal organization formed to offer legal support for LGBTQ+ equality.
-But first, they had to represent themselves to fight for the right to exist in New York.
-In the 70s, the group fought for LGBTQ+ rights on the college and national level.
+The Lambda Legal organization was formed to offer legal support for LGBTQ+ equality, but first, they had to represent themselves to fight for the right to exist in New York.
+In the '70s, the group fought for LGBTQ+ rights on the college and national levels.
 In 1983, they were successful in the first HIV/AIDS discrimination case in the U.S.

 You may also like: How top Democratic candidates compare on major issues